DillonSteyl/SCIE1000/Week 6/README.md

  - devine
  - loop in function
  - array in function
- - code challenge

 2. See if any content is missing.
- - They haven't written multiple functions in one program.

 3. Get Emily's context questions ready.